Convex-Dev/design/docs/cad/020_tokenomics/README.md

 Transaction fees MUST be collected at the point of transaction execution, and placed in the Reward Pool for subsequent distribution to peer operators.
 This process MUST occur automatically as part of the network protocol.

+### Reward Pool

+The Peer Reward Pool is stored in the special account `#0`.

+Transactions Fees for execution of transactions are deposited in the Reward Pool (this occurs at the end of each block of transactions successfully submitted by a peer and confirmed in consensus).

+Over time, this Reward Pool is used to make payments for peers that are participating actively and correctly in maintaining network consensus, thus giving a return to stakers.

+Account `#0` is also an address to which users can optionally "burn" coins.
+Such coins are removed from the coin supply, but will be available for future distribution as peer rewards.

+The Convex Foundation MAY, at its discretion, issue coins and immediately "burn" them in order to increase the incentives for peer operators to participate.
+Such coins will be considered to come out of the 25% available for contributor awards.

 ## Other considerations

+### Secondary sale

+Once issued, Convex Coins may be traded on secondary markets, e.g. via private sale or on digital asset exchanges.
+Such exchanges are beyond the scope of CAD020 and do not effect the overall coin supply (since they represent transfers between users and/or actors with coins that are already part of the coin supply).

+For example: It is entirely legitimate business model to purchase coins from the Release Curve and offer them for sale to retail users of the network.
+This is good for the ecosystem because it enables innovation and diversity in the ways that Convex Coins are made available to end users.

 ### Fully Diluted Value